ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 arguments.
 This applies both to arguments provided to the operators mentioned in the previous section as well as arguments provided to procedures.

-### Variables, Columns, Basic Types and Nullability
+### Variables, Columns, Basic Types, and Nullability

 CQL needs type information for both variables in the code and columns in the database.
-Like SQL, CQL allows variables to hold a NULL value and just as in SQL the absence of `NOT NULL` implies that `NULL` is a legal value.
+Like SQL, CQL allows variables to hold a NULL value, and just as in SQL, the absence of `NOT NULL` implies that `NULL` is a legal value.
 Consider these
 examples: